aaron-fl/yaclipy/README.rst

     bootstrap(sys.argv[1:])

-This file simply bootstraps a project-local virtual environment, installs yaclipy into it and then turns control over to yaclipy.
+This file simply bootstraps a project-local virtual environment ``VENV_DIR``, installs yaclipy into it and then turns control over to yaclipy.

 Next create a ``requirements.txt`` file which holds the package dependencies that need to be installed into the virtual environment.

 .. code-block:: text

+    # *NOTE*
-    # *NOTE* If you edit this file then delete the `requirements.lock` file and run `./cli.py` to update the new dependencies
+    # If you edit this file then delete the `requirements.lock`
+    # file and run `./cli.py` to update the new dependencies

     PyYAML
     numpy